saisadhan/Data-Visualizations/README_Flight Delays Visualization Dashboard.md

 - **FlightNo**: Flight number.

 #### Development Process
-Our departure dashboard was meticulously crafted through the following steps:
+My departure dashboard was meticulously crafted through the following steps:
 1. Data Extraction: Acquiring the pertinent dataset from the U.S. Department of Transportation.
 2. Data Preprocessing: Cleaning and organizing the dataset for seamless visualization.
 3. Dashboard Design: Iterative design process to create an intuitive and user-friendly interface.
-4. Implementation: Utilizing Tableau to translate our design into a functional dashboard.
+4. Implementation: Utilizing Tableau to translate my design into a functional dashboard.
 5. Testing and Refinement: Thorough testing to ensure accuracy and usability, followed by refinements based on user feedback.

 #### Conclusion
-With this repository, we aim to provide a powerful tool for exploring and understanding flight delays, ultimately contributing to enhanced decision-making processes within the aviation industry.
-We invite you to explore the dashboard and unlock valuable insights within the data.
+With this repository, I aim to provide a powerful tool for exploring and understanding flight delays, ultimately contributing to enhanced decision-making processes within the aviation industry.
+I invite you to explore the dashboard and unlock valuable insights within the data.
 Happy analyzing!